 The driving licence that you hold and the codes on the back of it will determine the kind of vehicles you are permitted to drive by law.

-The vast majority of drivers on the roads will hold a category B driving licence, which qualifies them for category AM and entitles them to ride a moped or scooter of up to 50cc as long as the vehicle cannot exceed 45 kph.
+The vast majority of drivers on the roads will already hold a category B driving licence, which qualifies them for category AM and entitles them to ride a moped, scooter or lightweight ATV with two or three wheels of up to 50cc as long as the vehicle cannot exceed 45 kph.

-Once a driver has held a category B driving licence for more than 3 years, they are legally allowed to ride motorcycles in the A1 category of up to 125cc with a maximum power of 15hp.
+Once a driver has held a category B driving licence for more than 3 years, they are legally allowed to ride motorcycles, scooters or mopeds in the A1 category of up to 125cc (without sidecar) with a maximum power of 15hp.

-From the age of 18, you are permitted to ride a motorcycle over 125cc, but your licence must include Category A. For this you will need to take some lessons and will need to take a motorcycle test.
+From the age of 18, you are allowed to ride a motorcycle over 125cc, but your licence must include Category A. For this, you will need to take some lessons and will need to take a motorcycle test as outlined above.